Consultation on The Mayor’s Budget for 2019-20

 Key facts and information

-- The total gross revenue and capital expenditure proposed for the GLA and each of its functional bodies in 2018-19 is £15.9 billion.
+- The total gross revenue and capital expenditure proposed for the GLA and each of its functional bodies in 2019-20 is £18.3 billion

-- The gross expenditure for the GLA and each functional body is funded through a combination of resources directly controlled and allocated by the Mayor – council tax precept income and retained business rates - and other sources of income such as specific government grants and fares income.
+- The gross expenditure for the GLA and each functional body is funded through a combination of resources directly controlled and allocated by the Mayor – council tax precept income and retained business rates - and other sources of income such as specific government grants, Home office grant for policing and fares income

-- The Mayor proposes to increase the Band D precept paid by residents of the 32 London Boroughs by £14.20 in 2018-19 to £294.22 in order to provide additional resources to support front line policing and the London Fire Brigade.
-The Mayor’s provisional 2018-19 precept for the Common Council of the City of London, which is outside the Metropolitan Police district, will be £76.09.
+- The Mayor proposes to increase the Band D precept paid by residents of the 32 London Boroughs by £26.28 in 2019-20 to £320.51 in order to provide additional resources to support front-line policing and the London Fire Brigade.
+The Mayor’s provisional 2019-20 precept for the Common Council of the City of London, which is outside the Metropolitan Police district, will be £78.38

 Visit the Mayor's Budget page for more information, including the budget-setting process and budgets for previous years.